edcarp/2021-05-07-edinburgh-geosciences-online/index.md

   {% elsif site.carpentry == "lc" %}
   Library Carpentry
   {% endif %}
-  workshop,
-  you will need access to the software described below.
-  In addition, you will need an up-to-date web browser.
+  workshop can be done using the <a href="https://noteable.edina.ac.uk/launch/">noteable</a> jupyerhub service.
+In this case all you need is a modern up-to-date web browser.
+We will assume that you are going to use the webservice.
+If you are not a member of the university or if you prefer o use your own installation of the tools you will need access to the software described below.
 </p>
 <p>
   We maintain a list of common issues that occur during installation as a reference for instructors